skuzzle/stringz/README.md

 cancel = Cancel
 ```

-This is a properties file named 'MSG_De.properties' within the same package:
+This is a properties file named `MSG_De.properties` within the same package:

 ```
 next = Weiter